 NAC is especially helpful to those dealing with Obsessive Compulsive Disorder.
 And stacked with ADHD meds, NAC helps alleviate some of the negative side effects associated with stimulants.

-You can safely use up to 1,800 mg of NAC per day.
-The usual dose for cognitive improvement is 600 mg. dosed 3 times throughout your day.
+If you can still find it, you can safely use up to 1,800 mg of NAC per day.
+The usual dose for cognitive improvement is 500 mg dosed 3 times throughout your day.

 [i] Neuwelt E.A., Pagel M.A., Hasler B.P., Deloughery T.G., Muldoon L.L.
 “Therapeutic efficacy of aortic administration of N-acetylcysteine as a chemoprotectant against bone marrow toxicity after intracarotid administration of alkylators, with or without glutathione depletion in a rat model.”
 Cancer Research.
 2001 Nov 1;61(21):7868-74 (source)